The information content of jet quenching and machine learning assisted observable design: Observable design

 \section{Observable design~}

 The machine learning algorithms described in Section~\ref{sec:classification} deliver powerful classification ability, and themselves can be used as observables that can be measured experimentally and calculated in Monte Carlo event generators.
-However, there are limits to their interpretability, and they are generally not amenable to analytical calculations in pQCD.
-In order to address this, we propose to use machine learning to assist in \textit{observable design}, by approximating the more powerful classifiers with simpler, analytically tractable models.
+However, there are limits to their ability to provide insights about jet quenching since they are generally not amenable to analytical calculations in pQCD.
+In order to address this, we propose to use machine learning to assist in \textit{observable design}, by approximating the more powerful classifiers with simpler models that are in principle calculable in perturbative QCD.
+In particular, we focus on observables with closed-form expressions that obey IRC-safety or Sudakov safety and therefore have the potential to be calculated in the future with existing methods.
 To do this, we use symbolic regression to identify observables which are optimized to balance discrimination power and simplicity.
 We focus on identifying single observables that maximize discriminating power, i.e. using machine learning to identify the maximally modified jet substructure observable.
-Once this machine learning observable design is done, this observable can then be measured experimentally and calculated theoretically using traditional methods.
+Currently, it is unknown whether the traditional jet substructure observables that have been previously measured are close to maximally modified or not; the identification of maximally modified observables can provide guidance on what observables should be measured to elucidate the physics of jet quenching.
+Once this machine learning observable design is done, this observable can then be measured experimentally and in principle calculated theoretically using existing methods.
+The observable design procedure can be performed either with Monte Carlo generators in order to produce an ansatz observable that can then be measured with experimental data, or directly with experimental data, which will be discussed in Sec.~\ref{sec:experiment}.
 In the future, this machine learning approach can be extended to consider the maximum discriminating power from a set of observables, which can ultimately guide the entire program of jet substructure measurements and calculations, and motivate new input to global analyses used to extract medium properties.